 To date, 11 short films have been produced with the winning Iris Prize filmmakers, with the 12th and 13th in pre-production.

-- Iris Prize – Sponsored by The Michael Bishop Foundation, the winner will receive the largest LGBT short film prize in the world – valued at £30,000.
-They will be invited back to the UK to make another short film, benefiting from the very best filming equipment and facilities available in the country, and are offered the chance to sit on the Iris Prize International Jury the following year;
+- Iris Prize – Sponsored by The Michael Bishop Foundation, the winner will receive the largest LGBT+ short film prize in the world – valued at £30,000.
+They will be invited back to the UK to make another LGBT+ short film, benefiting from the very best filming equipment and facilities available in the country, and are offered the chance to sit on the Iris Prize International Jury the following year

-- Iris Prize Youth Jury Award for Best Short – sponsored by Cardiff University.
+- Iris Prize Youth Jury Award for Best Short chosen by a jury of young people

 - Community Award – £250 to enable the community group to make further films

 - Education Award – £250 to enable the school/youth group to make further films

 - Micro Short Award – £100 to enable the filmmaker/group to make further films.
 These three awards are sponsored by Mark Williams in memory of Rose Taylor.

 An A-list BAFTA-qualifying festival, Iris has also been identified as one of the “50 film festivals worth the entry fee” by MovieMaker Magazine 5 times.
 The festival prides itself on sharing the very best of LGBT+ filmmaking in Cardiff each October.
 This is supported through a worldwide network of partner festivals in 19 countries who nominate films each year, alongside open submissions.